seknox/trasa/website/docs/guides/user/account/password-setup.md

 ## Change password
 If you need to change password,
 * Go to your account and click on the "Account" tab
-* Click on the menu
+* Click on the menu icon.
 * Click "Change Password" item

 <img  alt="change-pass" src={('/img/docs/user-guides/account/change-pass.png')} />